mquad/sars_tutorial/README.md

 # Acknowledgments

 We want to sincerely thank [Umberto Di Fabrizio](https://www.linkedin.com/in/umbertodifabrizio) for developing large sections of this repository back when he was a MSc student at Politecnico di Milano.
-Good luck Umberto!
+Great job Umberto!